Ergodic actions of compact quantum groups from solutions of the conjugate equations

 Our interest in braiding was motivated by low dimensional QFT, where braided tensor $C^*$--categories arise, albeit with a {\it unitary} braiding \cite{Haag}.

-Our aim is to construct ergodic actions of {\it compact} quantum groups starting from solutions of the conjugate equation in a tensor $C^*$--category.
-These ergodic actions should be regarded as virtual quantum subgroups as they give rise to induced representations of the quantum group on Hilbert bimodules (see \cite{DPR} in progress).
+The aim of this paper is twofold.
+We first give an alternative notion of quasitensor functor and we show the equivalence with that of \cite{PR}, as well as the construction of the mentioned $C^*$--ergodic action of $G$.
+Furthermore, we apply this construction to obtain ergodic actions of compact quantum groups starting from solutions of the conjugate equation in a tensor $C^*$--category.

+This paper has a sequel, that is \cite{PRinduction}, where we start precisely from the non commutative space here obtained to construct Hilbert bimodule representations of compact quantum groups arising from tensor $C^*$--categories generated by an object of intrinsic dimension $\geq 2$.
+In this sense, our ergodic actions should be regarded as virtual quantum subgroups.

-In particular, we get ergodic actions of $S_{\mu}U(2)$, for {negative} or positive values of the deformation parameter uniquely determined by the intrinsic dimension.
+Furthermore, as an application, we get ergodic actions of $S_{\mu}U(2)$, for {negative} or positive values of the deformation parameter uniquely determined by the intrinsic dimension.
 Ergodic actions of the quantum groups $B_u(Q)$ and $A_u(Q)$ of Wang appear as well.

-Whenever the generating object has a tracial left inverse, the quantum multiplicity of $u^{\otimes r}$ takes its minimal value, the integral multiplicity.

-Taking Wenzl's work \cite{Wenzl3} into account, it follows that there are ergodic actions of the {\it compact }$S_{\mu} U(2)$ with spectral spaces given by spaces of arrows in the fusion category of an {\it algebraic} quantum group at roots of unity.

 The paper is organized as follows.
 In Section 2 we review the main facts about compact quantum groups \cite{WLesHouches}, the main invariants of ergodic $C^*$--actions and the duality theorem of \cite{PR}.